-The physical variables; properties of gases, water and moist air; equations of state and the laws of thermodynamics applied to the atmosphere and oceans; entropy, adiabatic processes and potential temperatures; meteorological thermodynamic diagrams; geopotential and hydrostatic equilibrium, vertical motion in the atmosphere, stability criteria and condensation levels.
-PREREQUI-SITE: MA 1116 or equivalent.
+The physical variables; properties of gases, water and moist air; equations of state and the laws of thermodynamics applied to the atmosphere and oceans; entropy, adiabatic processes and potential temperatures; meteorological thermodynamic diagrams; geopotential and hydrostatic equilibrium, stability criteria and condensation levels.
+PRE-REQUISITE: MA 1116 or equivalent.
 (May be taken through Continuing Education as minicourses MR 3418-19.)